nbhr/pycalib/README.md

 1. **Linear calibration:** Use `numpy`.
 2. **Non-linear (including bundule adjustment):** Try [`scipy.optimize.least_squares`](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.least_squares.html) first.
-   1. Implement your objective function as simple as possible.
+   1. Implement your objective function as simply as possible.
 You do not need to consider the computational efficiency at all. *"Done is better than perfect."*
       * Test with the toy example and make sure that your objective function returns zero for the ground-truth parameter.
    2. If your simple objective function above is unacceptably slow, try the followings in this order.
       1. Ask yourself again before trying to make it faster.
 Is it really unacceptable?
 If your calibration can finish in an hour and you do not do it so often, it might be OK for example. *"Premature optimization is the root of all evil."* (D. Knuth).